 - Too many couples have been devastated by well-meaning people giving a ‘prophecy’ of them having children, sometimes even predicting dates of birth.
 In many cases, it is someone’s own hopeful desires speaking rather than God, and can lead to spiritual, emotional and physical crisis for the couple involved

 - What can help: some churches have policies barring prophecy over ‘births, deaths and marriages’.
-It’s a good guideline to abide by
+It’s a good guideline

 41:00 Webinar Audience Questions

 - What should a church leader do about Mothers Day?